afram/reveal.js/md/slide-05-scoping.md

 <div class="small">
 - **let**: syntactically similar to *var*, but defines a variable in the current block
-- **function**: allow *function* declarations in nested blocks
 - **const**: like *let*, but for read-only constant declarations

+- ( **function**: allow *function* declarations in nested blocks )

 Note:
+- introduces 2 new keywords

+- won't touch on 'function' as identical in usage to let

-- A quick breakdown of the difference between function scoping and block scoping.
+- difference between function scoping and block scoping.
-Before es6, only function scope existed - so, you would have to create a new function in order to create a closure

-- Have to deal with hoisting in function scope, whereas block scoped variables are NOT hoisted.
-- We will see in a moment how that allows us to write cleaner code.
+- only function scope

+- Hoisting in function scope